hiiamboris/red-wiki/[TUTORIAL-EXAMPLES]-gui-styles.md

 ## Global custom fields

 Setting fields with `with` will not set a field for each style.
-It will be "global" (will it change?):
+The field will be kept in one place:
 ```
 view [
     style text'': text